 SCOTTeVEST sells lots of other models, with various numbers of pockets.
 Many of these are jackets rather than vests, so they’d work in cooler weather.
 If you’re using the jacket for pickpocket prevention, however, as I was, what do you do when you’re inside?
 You have all of your belongings tucked away in hidden pockets of your jacket, but you want, say, to spend a few hours in a museum, or go to a restaurant.
 Do you keep the jacket on, or carry it in your hand?
 In that case, it’s no safer than your handbag would have been.

 A solution to this problem would be to wear a regular jacket in cooler weather on top of the vest.
 It would probably mean needing a bigger jacket so it would fit and close over the vest.
 But it would allow you to take off the jacket inside and keep the vest on.

 If you look at SCOTTeVEST’s website, it becomes clear that their products aren’t really intended for long-term travel.
 They gear their products more toward shorter-term trips, particularly hunting or fishing.
 Some are just meant to be everyday clothing.
 These products seem more suited to these uses.
-Certainly, if you’re going to be out all day hiking or whatever in, for example, autumn weather like now, one of their jackets would be perfect for comfortable, hands-free walking.
+Certainly, if you’re going to be out all day hiking or whatever in, for example, autumn weather, one of their jackets would be perfect for comfortable, hands-free walking.